Ramy-Uptown/Uptown-FS/README.md

 For calculations to work correctly, the following must be configured:

-- Active Standard Plan (Top Management → Standard Plan):
+- Active Standard Plan (Finance → Standard Plan; configured by Financial Manager, approved by Top Management):
   - std_financial_rate_percent: numeric percent (annual), must be > 0
   - plan_duration_years: integer ≥ 1
   - installment_frequency: one of { monthly, quarterly, biannually, annually }